OpenToolbox/MuLetter/README.md

 ### Check status

-The last logs are removed every time a newsletter is sent
+The last logs are removed every time a mass email is sent

 **Request**